 Inbound services: These services are associated with delivering your goods to the warehouse

-Kitting: Process in which individually separate but related items are grouped, packaged, and supplied together as one unit.
+Kitting: This is a process in which individually separate but related items are grouped, packaged, and supplied together as one unit.

 Outbound services: These services are associated with dispatching your goods out of the warehouse